taikt/codefun/deepl/mcp_server/lgedv/resources/Misracpp2008Guidelines_en.md

 **Exception**: None

 ### Rule 6-4-1
-**Description**: An if (condition) construct shall be followed by a compound statement.Â Â  The else keyword shall be followed by either a compound statement, or another if statement
+**Description**: An if ( condition ) construct shall be followed by a compound statement.
+The else keyword shall be followed by either a compound statement, or another if statement
 **Exception**: None

 ### Rule 6-4-2
-**Description**: All if â€¦ else if constructs shall be terminated with an else clause.
+**Description**: All if ... else if constructs shall be terminated with an else clause.
 **Exception**: None

 ### Rule 6-4-3